Group-6-Insurance-Policy-Recommendation/I.POL_APP-agile_software/README.md

 ## 🚀 Getting Started

-To get started with the Insurance Policy Recommendation App, follow these steps:
+To get started with the Insurance Policy Recommendation App, follow these steps below as listed carefully;

 1. Clone the repository.
 2. Install dependencies using `npm install` (or your preferred package manager).